augustoccesar/go-ranking/README.md

   on the data from the [specification](./glicko2.pdf), which contains multiple `floats round`, that doesn't make sense to do on code.
 So the tests with margins are to consider that small difference.
+- Multiple variables referenced on the [specification](./glicko2.pdf) can be found on comments on the code with the prefix `doc-ref`.

 ### Execute the tests
 ```